drone-os/drone-book/src/hello-world.md

 ![BMP wiring](./assets/bmp-wiring.jpg)

 Let's flash our newly created project to the target Blue Pill.
-If it have to be built first, it could take a while:
+If it has to be built first, it could take a while:

 ```shell